MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 - Add opportunities.

-- Install the Product Visualize solution
+- Install the Product Visualize solution.

 - Install the Product Visualize control if you want sales people to be able to open Product Visualize directly from Dynamics 365 for Sales.